 Public awareness of traditional wooden hut has grown in the last decade due to increased media attention.
 For the 2009-2010 winter season, the Swiss tourism office filmed a television commercial at this location.
 Also, the Swiss-based travel writer Claus Schweitzer included this alpine hut in his 2016 guidebook about the most beautiful ski huts and mountain restaurants in Switzerland.
 Most recently, mountain bikers Danny MacAskill and Claudio Caluori were filmed jumping off the railing of this hut on their bikes.

-If you would like to eat at Alphütte Fops in the summer or winter, here are some tips to help you plan your visit there.
-Along the way, you will also find two other mountain restaurants that offer local specialties from Graubünden.
+If you would like to eat at Alphütte Fops in the summer or winter, here are some tips to help you plan your visit.
+Along the way, you’ll also find two other mountain restaurants that offer local Graubünden specialties.

 How to get there:

 Val Sporz – Tgantieni – Piz Scalottas – Alp Fops – Tgantieni – Val Sporz

 Distance: about 4 km